mattermost/docs/source/administration/config-settings.md

 **User Filter** (`"UserFilter": ""`)
 _Available May 16, 2016_

 Optionally enter an LDAP Filter to use when searching for user objects (accepts [general syntax](http://www.ldapexplorer.com/en/manual/109010000-ldap-filter-syntax.htm)).
 Only the users selected by the query will be able to access Mattermost.
-In Active Directory, the query to filter out disabled users is `(&(objectCategory=Person)(!(UserAccountControl:1.2.840.113556.1.4.803:=2)))`.
+For Active Directory, the query to filter out disabled users is `(&(objectCategory=Person)(!(UserAccountControl:1.2.840.113556.1.4.803:=2)))`.

 **First Name Attribute** (`"FirstNameAttribute": ""`)